Haunted Places in America you Need to Visit

 Located in: San Jose, California

-The Winchester Mystery House is one of the strangest, yet most enthralling pieces of construction ever built.
-It all started when Sarah Lockwood Pardee Winchester, widow to William Wirt Winchester of the firearms fame, lost both her daughter and husband in a short period of time.
+The Winchester Mystery House is one of the strangest, yet most enthralling pieces of architecture ever built.
+It all started when Sarah Lockwood Pardee Winchester, widow to William Wirt Winchester of the firearms fame, lost both her daughter and her husband in a short period.
 She moved into an eight-room farmhouse in California and begun renovations immediately, which didn't end until the day she died.
 Costing an estimated $71 million in today's money, the mansion has 160 rooms, 10,000 windows, and 2,000 doors, some leading to absolutely nowhere.
-It's said Sarah did this because a medium told her she must continuously build a home out west to appease the spirits of those who died from the gunshots of Winchester rifles.
+It's said Sarah did this because a medium told her she must continuously build a home out west to appease the spirits of those who died from Winchester rifles.
 Today, people visit for both the oddity and the ghosts that are said to roam the house.

 R.M.S.
 Queen Mary